Nemesis (Resident Evil): In video games

 The character has been featured in other games outside of the Resident Evil franchise as well, such as in the Capcom title Under the Skin alongside Jill, and serves as a boss the player must steal coins from in a Raccoon City-inspired level.
-Character cards for the Nemesis additionally appear in SVC: Card Fighters' Clash 2 Expand Edition and its Nintendo DS sequel.
 In an interview, Marvel vs. Capcom 3: Fate of Two Worlds producer Ryouta Niitsuma stated a desire to use the Nemesis in the title as a "monster-type" character from the Resident Evil series, but was dropped after considering it too "grotesque and disgusting" and in consideration of ESRB ratings.
 The character would instead appear briefly in the game's ending sequence for the Hulk.
-However, despite the initial concerns about his inclusion, the Nemesis appears as a playable character in Ultimate Marvel vs. Capcom 3, an updated version of Marvel vs. Capcom 3.
+However, despite the initial concerns about its inclusion, the Nemesis appears as a playable character in Ultimate Marvel vs. Capcom 3, an updated version of Marvel vs. Capcom 3.
 The Nemesis returns as a playable character in Marvel vs. Capcom: Infinite.
 In the game's story, following the Convergence, it is captured by A.I.M.brella leader M.O.D.O.K. and reprogrammed as his enforcer; it later battles and is defeated by Chris Redfield and Mike Haggar.
 In the tactical role-playing game Project X Zone, Nemesis appears as a rival unit.
+He reappeared as a recurring rival unit in Project X Zone 2 as well.
 Nemesis appeared in an online multiplayer battle royale game Knives Out as a costume at July 29 to August 12, 2021.
 Nemesis, along with Leon S. Kennedy and Jill Valentine, appeared in Dead by Daylight as playable characters.
-His "Nemesis Blight Set" skin were also included.